davidojedalopez/amazing-europa/_posts/2018-07-30-road-to-aws-certification-2438.md

 There are tons of things I need to learn and deeply understand, and I think teaching them is the most effective way to learn them.

-**Would love any feedback, corrections and/or suggestions on the series' posts!** Also, I'm going to re:Invent 2018 by myself, if anyone wants to hangout there feel free to talk to me!
+**Would love any feedback, corrections and/or suggestions on the series' posts!** Also, I'm going to re:Invent 2018 by myself, if anyone wants to hang out there feel free to talk to me!

-Thanks a lot fam! ❤️
+Thanks a lot, fam! ❤️

 I will be updating this post whenever I create a new post for the series.